 Safer but far more expensive are metered taxis, which need to be booked in advance.
 The best way to get around is by private car and there is an excellent network of highways and well-maintained roads.
 There are a number of car rental agencies that require drivers to be over 23 years old and hold a full driving license.

 A passport and credit card are also necessary.
 Drivers should keep their windows up and doors locked at all times, never leave anything visible in a parked car, and never stop for hitchhikers.
-Be aware that there is a risk of car hijacking so remain alert, especially when leaving or returning to the car, and seek out secure parking.
+They should also be aware that there is a risk of car hijacking.
+Visitors should remain alert, especially when leaving or returning to their car, and seek out secure parking.

 Become our Johannesburg Travel Expert